ogjash/EV-Power-Forecasting/README.md

 - Data sourced from the City of Palo Alto.
 - Gratitude to the mentors and collaborators who guided this research.
+- Data is already preprocessed by code in wrapper.ipynb